syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

         nodes = new DiagramObjectCollection<Node>();
         Node node = new Node()
         {
-            // Position of the node
+            // Position of the node.
             OffsetX = 250,
             OffsetY = 250,
-            // Size of the node
+            // Size of the node.
             Width = 100,
             Height = 100,
             Style = new ShapeStyle() { Fill = "#6495ED", StrokeColor = "white" },
-            // Initialize port collection
+            // Initialize port collection.
             Ports = new DiagramObjectCollection<PointPort>()
             {
                new PointPort()
                {
                    Style = new ShapeStyle(){ Fill = "gray" },
-                   // Sets the position for the port Offset = new DiagramPoint() { X = 0.5, Y = 0.5 },
+                   // Sets the position for the port.
+                   Offset = new DiagramPoint() { X = 0.5, Y = 0.5 },
                    Visibility = PortVisibility.Visible
                }